MicrosoftLearning/AI-102-AIEngineer/Instructions/14-bot-composer.md

     > The text entered in the regex pattern text box is a simple regular expression pattern that will cause the bot to look for the word *cancel* in any incoming message.

-2. In the authoring canvas for the trigger, add a **Send a response** action, and set its **Language Generation** property to `- OK.
+2. In the authoring canvas for the trigger, add a **Send a response** action, and set **Responses** to `- OK.
 Whenever you're ready, you can ask me about the weather.`
 3. Under the **Send a response** action, add a new action to and the dialog by selecting **Dialog management** and **End this dialog**.

     The **CancelRequest** dialog flow should look like this: